olin/studentgovernment/student_government_bylaws.md

 2. the Vice President for Communications
 3. the Vice President for Finance

-Five of the ten representatives are Specialized Representatives who meet directly with senior administrators of the College on a regular basis.
+Seven of the ten representatives are Specialized Representatives who meet directly with senior administrators of the College on a regular basis.
 These representatives include:

 1. a Representative to Marketing and Communications and Development, Family, and Alumni Relations